zeph-yr/XephGBT/README.md

 ## Guide for Streamers: How To Use
 #### Step 1.
 Install
 - Place `XephGBT.dll` into your `Plugins` directory
-- If you are a Supporter, configure settings to get the most of the experience!
+- If you're a Supporter, configure settings to get the most out of the experience!
 - Run game, start stream, and have fun with your community!
 - Requires: BSML, BS_Utils, SiraUtil.
 For BS 1.27.0+